Thelouras58/Thelouras58.github.io/about/index.md

 ## Experience

-All of my experience is from university and from my personal training.

 So, i love coding and that i did.
 I get all the  courses that had programming projects.

 During my studies, i created a lot of applications.